riverwm/river/README.md

 - Allow hot-swapping between window managers without restarting the compositor and all Wayland programs.
 - Promote diversity and experimentation in window manager design.

-## Current Status

-The first release supporting the [river-window-management-v1] protocol will be 0.4.0.
-The protocol is implemented on river's main branch and is already robust/feature complete enough for me to use as my daily driver.

-The [river-window-management-v1] protocol and other river protocol extensions are stable.
-We do not break window managers.

-Currently the only documentation for the [river-window-management-v1] protocol is the protocol specification itself.
-While this is all developers comfortable with writing Wayland clients should need, I'd like to add some more beginner-friendly documentation including a well-commented example window manager before the 0.4.0 release.

-If everything goes well with the 0.4.0 release, I expect the following non-bugfix release to be river 1.0.0.
-After river 1.0.0, all backwards incompatible changes will be strictly avoided.

 ## Building